Earture/YKiss/README.md

     <img width=50% src="">
   </a>
 </p>
-Yamaha YK-10 Keyboard is a optional part for the Yamaha CX5M Music Computer which is a great meachine with FM model builed in. but the keyboard only has a 20PIN interface,
+Yamaha YK-10 (YK-01/20) Keyboard is a optional part for the Yamaha CX5M Music Computer which is a great meachine with FM model builed in.but the keyboard only has a 20PIN interface,therefor we can use YKiss to add MIDI interface and making the nice keyboard GREAT AGAIN !

 ## Material